- Local Mobile Mechanic/

-They loosen the tie down system and remove the battery
+They loosen the tie-down system and remove the battery

 The cable ends and all wiring are inspected and cleaned (they may need replacement if corroded)

-They will then install the replacement and restore the tie down system.
+They will then install the replacement and restore the tie-down system.
 They may apply anti-corrosion compounds to terminals.

 If any programming is needed, they will then use the tools to ensure it id done properly.

-The vehicle is then started, and the charging system’s output is compared against original equipment manufacturer settings.
+The vehicle is then started, and the charging system’s output is compared against the original equipment manufacturer settings.